jacklove315/jacklove315/README.md

 - 👋 Hi, I’m @jacklove315
 - 👀 I’m interested in frontend & backend web development
 - 🌱 I’m currently learning vue.js and laravel
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web applications
-- 📫 How to reach me ...
+- 📫 How to reach me - Email: jacklove315@icloud.com

 <!---
 jacklove315/jacklove315 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.